tomjwells/coti-node-images/README.md

 # Steps involved in the Build Process

-This section provides a high-level overview build process executed by <a href="https://github.com/tj-wells/coti-node-images/blob/master/.github/workflows/update-image.yml">this workflow</a>.
+This section provides a high-level overview build process executed by <a href="https://github.com/tj-wells/coti-node-images/blob/master/.github/workflows/update-image.yml">this workflow file</a>.

 1. Download the new official Coti release.
 2. Modify the `Dockerfile` to download the clusterstamp file.